andrew/ultimate-awesome/README.md

 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.
 - [Awesome-Temporal-Graph-Learning](https://github.com/MGitHubL/Awesome-Temporal-Graph-Learning) - Awesome Temporal Graph Learning is a collection of SOTA, novel temporal graph learning methods (papers, codes, and datasets).
 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.
+- [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.
 - [Awesome-Bootstrapper-Roadmap](https://github.com/pierpaolo28/Awesome-Bootstrapper-Roadmap) - 💸 Save $2,000/mo bootstrapping your startup.
 Exhaustive Open Source SaaS alternatives and a step-by-step roadmap from Idea to Exit.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
 - [awesome-dragonruby](https://github.com/awesome-dragonruby/awesome-dragonruby) - A collection of awesome DragonRuby example apps, libraries, tools, frameworks, software and resources.